Coherent-Partners/spark-python-sdk/docs/batches.md

 ## Create a new batch pipeline

-This method allows you to start a new batch pipeline, which is a necessary step before you can perform any operations on it.
+This method initializes a new batch pipeline, a prerequisite step for any data processing operations.

 > [!IMPORTANT]
-> It is good practice to retain the `id` of the newly created pipeline.
+> Store the returned pipeline `id` securely.
+You'll need this unique identifier
-> This identifier will be used to reference the pipeline in subsequent operations.
+> for all subsequent operations on this pipeline.

 ### Arguments

-The method accepts a string or a `UriParams` object and optional keyword arguments, which include metadata and other pipeline configurable settings (experimental).
+The method requires a service identifier (either as a string or `UriParams` object) and accepts optional configuration parameters for metadata and pipeline behavior (experimental features).

-For the first argument, the service URI locator can be a string or `UriParams` object:
+For the first argument, provide the service URI as a string or `UriParams` object:

 | Property     | Type           | Description                                      |
 | -----------  | -------------- | ------------------------------------------------ |